 One of the major reasons pop-ups are killing the user experience is that some organizations are using them when visitors just enter the website.
 Entry pop-ups interrupt not only the typical browsing but also affect the reading flow.
 Also, it will make visitors feel confused.
 That’s why everyone hates entry popup-ups.

 If you don’t want your visitors to get annoyed by the pop-ups, then you need to show up at the right moment.
-Show pop-up to your audience when they are just about to abandon your site.
+Show pop-ups to your audience when they are just about to abandon your site using exit-intent technology.
 For this, you need to evaluate the average time people spend on your site.
-By showing the simple pop-up at the right time, you can make people feel less harnessed with the offer provided by you.
+By showing the simple pop-up at the right time, you can make people feel less harnessed with the offer provided to you.

 Thus, before you bother your audience with the entry pop-ups, let them get familiar with the services and products.
 To resolve this issue, you can fix the number of seconds people spend on the page, and the percentage of pages scrolled down by the visitor.
 It will help you to catch the reader’s eye easily and will get more conversions.